MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 *Applies to: Azure Advanced Threat Protection*

-# Azure Advanced Threat Protection suspicious activity guide
+# Azure Advanced Threat Protection security alert guide

-Following proper investigation, any suspicious activity can be classified as:
+Following proper investigation, all Azure ATP security alerts can be classified as:

 -   **True positive**: A malicious action detected by Azure ATP.